odissei-data/OAI-PMH-harvester/README.md

 # LISS-harvester
-Harvest and merge LISS data for ODISSEI.
+Harvest and merge LISS metadata for ODISSEI.
 For now, it will be some standalone scripts.
 Eventually, it should become recipe or part of framework.

 ### OAI-PMH (DC only)
 https://www.oai-pmh.centerdata.nl/lissdata/oai2.php?verb=ListRecords&metadataPrefix=oai_dc